BoZenKhaa/ReverseGeocode.jl/docs/src/future_plans.md

 ## Allow user defined inputs
 This should be easy as well since all the functions take kwarg with a path to the database file.

+## Optionally return distance with the returned values